The laws behind council tax, what happens if you don't pay, and our responses to council tax freedom of information (FOI) requests.

 You must pay council tax by law.
 You don't need to agree or sign anything for it to be valid, and saying otherwise is incorrect.
 We'll send a bill every year telling you how much you need to pay.

-Some groups, like the Freeman on the Land or sovereign citizen movements, believe people shouldn’t have to follow laws unless they agree to them.
-However, you don’t get to choose whether to pay and being part of these movements won’t let you avoid paying your bill.
+Some groups, like the Freeman on the Land or sovereign citizen movements, believe people shouldn't have to follow laws unless they agree to them.
+However, individuals do not choose whether to pay council tax and being part of these movements does not mean that you can avoid paying your bill.

 What happens if you don't pay